Tracker Pixel for Entry

 From concerts and car shows to Japanese art and Juneteenth celebrations, there's so much going on around the region this summer.
 This year's High Plains Reader Summer Events Calendar is back and bigger than ever.
 It's packed with everything you need to make this the best summer yet.

 Check out the May events below and mark your calendars with all the great June events on tap.
-We'll bring you July events and the August event calendar in our June issue.
+We'll bring you July events and the August event calendar in our June print issue, but you can read them all online whenever you like.
 Enjoy!

 Aikido Open House